audio-lm/diffusion-speech/README.md

 # Diffusion Speech

-A text to speech model using diffusion models.
+Diffusion text to speech model.

 To get started, you need to install the dependencies and download the dataset.
 We use uv for managing Python dependencies.